aditinao/captcha-solver-test-3/README.md

 ## Description
 AI Captcha Solver is a lightweight, browser-based application that detects and solves text-based captchas using Tesseract.js.
-The project was automatically generated and deployed through an LLM Code Deployment pipeline using FastAPI, GitHub Actions, and GitHub Pages.

 It accepts an image via a URL parameter (`?url=...`) or falls back to a sample image included in the repository.